Essential points for kitty care

 Kitty likes to drink water drops from the sink.

-Kitty self-cleaning system is an excellent example of personal hygiene.
+Kitty is an excellent steward of personal hygiene.
 However, there are situations in which kitty can get quite dirty and needs assistance.

 Kitty will likely resist all forms of water applications.
 Start with warm water in a bowl and use a cloth.
 Then a little bit of water on kitty paw.
 Avoid the face.
 Give consistent positive reassurance to kitty and get the task done as quickly as possible.